cessen/ropey/design/design.md

 There are a couple of things about this that aren't great:

 - Leaf nodes have an extra level of indirection to get to their text data.
-- Although the children of a node are all stored contiguously in memory (good for memory locality), the size of that contiguous space varies from parent to parent because of the varying number of children.
+- Although the children of a node are all stored contiguously in memory (good for memory locality), the size of that contiguous space varies because of the varying number of children.
 The memory allocated for leaf text also varies in size.
 This can lead to memory fragmentation when holes in memory are left that are too small to use for subsequent sets of children or leaf text.

 Having said that, this is actually a pretty decent design!
 The fragmentation is (fingers crossed) unlikely to be a major issue with a decent allocator.
 And the extra level of indirection only happens at the very bottom of the tree, so you won't accumulate additional unnecessary indirection as the tree grows.